khanmdv/messengerjs/README.md

 ===========

 Messenger.js is a JavaScript library for publishing/subscribing to messages.
 This library helps in de-coupling many parts of your JavaScript in your web application.
-An example is worth a thousand liness...
+An example is worth a thousand lines.

 ```
 // Module 1